+LA330SLA

-LA330SLA Grade: 12 Credit: 1.0/Year Dual credit
+Grade: 12 Credit: .5 (1 Trimester)

+Dual credit

-The first semester of this class is Writing 121.
+This class is equivalent to Writing 121.
 It emphasizes text-based academic writing and develops skills in expository and persuasive writing incorporating analytical reading, critical thinking, and credible sources.
 Students compose several essays using a variety of strategies to support a thesis.
-The second semester is Writing 122.
-It focuses on using critical reading, observation, or investigation to explore topics in depth, students learn to incorporate, accommodate, or refute other voices, use evidence and persuasion, and follow patterns of reasoning to support their positions.
-This portion focuses on the research process for producing a substantial, documented research essay.